andresbelt/MarvelExample/README.md

 # MarvelExample
-Example android with MVVM and Retrofit with Room, architecture repository with cache
+Example android with MVVM and Retrofit with Room, architecture repository with cache, consume Marvel's Rest API, Characters

 ## Architecture